mickel8/agh-suu-differential-dataflow/README.md

 ```
 to produce `k8s-config/kaniko-pod.yaml`, containing information of repository.
 You will be prompted for repository path info, that is: `<dockerID>/<repository name>:<tag>`.
+Note that `tag` name should correspond to branch name which will be used to build image.

 You can also modify `k8s-scripts/repo-config.in` and pass it to script:
 ```shell script